-WELCOME to the 350th Anniversary Quaker Witness Project
+Welcome to the 350th Anniversary Quaker History and Quaker Witness Project

-Our Quaker Witness (QW) Project is intended to help the ad hoc 350th BYM Anniversary committee, BYM clerks and monthly meetings and individual Friends by tracking people and resources, tracking on-going activism within BYM, and finding historical records of interest to Friends and others.
+Our Quaker History and Quaker Witness (QH/QW) Project is intended to help the ad hoc 350th BYM Anniversary committee, BYM clerks and Monthly Meetings and individual Friends by tracking people and resources, tracking on-going activism within BYM, and finding historical records of interest to Friends and others.

 This is a collective endeavor -- in our view, Stone Soup.* In the folktales, hungry soldiers offer to make stone soup for the village.
 In a similar vein, we encourage contribution and will organize what we are given.